kidtronnix/barf/README.md

 ### Install

-The binaries for mac, windows and linux are hosted[releases](https://github.com/smaxwellstewart/barf/releases) page of the barf github project.
+The binaries for mac, windows and linux are hosted [releases](https://github.com/smaxwellstewart/barf/releases) page of the barf github project.

 #### OSX / Linux